 The "Team" method is applied to measures related to specific health conditions, based on the belief that patients benefit most when their entire medical team works together to ensure that they receive appropriate care.
-This method assigns each patient to every primary care provider and/or relevant specialist with any E&M visits over the most recent 24 months covered in the report (see Appendix B: Evaluation and Management (E&M) visit codes).
+This method assigns each patient to every primary care provider and/or relevant specialist with any E&M visits over the most recent 24 months covered in the report.
 To receive clinician attribution, patients must have a minimum of one service during the 24-month period.